StaxWP/buddybuilder/readme.txt

 3. **Infinite templates** but set the one that is active on the site

 == Changelog ==

+= 1.6.4 =
+* BuddyBoss platform compatibility
+* Font library upadate
+* New Username widget option to show also the Name of the user on profile page
+* Fix groups columns on member profile
+* Fix for cover images

 = 1.6.3 =
 * CSS improvement for members/groups grid list.